Libbu/ci-capstone-project/README.md

 This website has been built using the Django framework for backend and frontend functionality.

-This website provides all essential features to meet its stated goal, such as allowing users to register, create events, attend events, see records of events they have created/attended, as well as administrator specific access to approve posts, delete comments, and update text on the homepage.
+This website provides all essential features to meet its stated goal, such as allowing users to register, create events, attend events, engage with the community through comments on events, see records of events they have created/attended, as well as administrator specific access to approve or decline user-created events, delete comments, and update text on the homepage.

 Taking the lead of other sport-related apps such as Strava and Spond; users must be registered in order to access the events on the site.